-When impacts cannot be avoided, Kering and its Houses actively work to reduce negative impacts.
-The Group takes a full 360-degree approach, and apply this concept both to operational day-to-day decisions, as well as through its sourcing practice that reduce the duration, intensity and/or extent of impacts.
+When impacts cannot be avoided, Kering and its Houses actively work to reduce their negative effects.
+The Group takes a 360-degree approach, which is applied to its operational day-to-day decisions and its sourcing practices, which are designed to reduce the duration, intensity and/or extent of any impacts.

 • Achieve a target of 100% metal-free tanned leather in our Houses’ collections by 2025.

-Furthermore, as detailed in the Kering 2025 Sustainability Strategy, the goal is to reduce the total Group environmental footprint by 40% by 2025 across its own operations and the entire supply chain, as measured by the EP&L. Kering also aims at reducing its controlled greenhouse gas emissions by 50% by 2025.
-Both are calculated vis a vis a 2015 baseline.
+As set out in the Kering 2025 Sustainability Strategy, the goal is to reduce the Group’s total environmental footprint by 40% by 2025 across its own operations and the entire supply chain, based on metrics provided by Kering’s Environmental Profit & Loss (EP&L) account tool.
+The Group also aims to reduce its controlled greenhouse gas emissions by 50% by 2025.
+Both these targets have been set against a 2015 baseline.

 Spotlight on ongoing work: Reducing impacts through the Kering Standards

-In order to reduce its impacts on nature, the Group developed the Kering Standards for Raw Materials and Manufacturing Processes, which cover 16 categories of materials.
-These open-sourced Kering Standards are a cornerstone of core business operations, and are used by the Houses and suppliers to ensure our sourcing is adhered to, and in line with best-available technologies, science and practices.
-For instance, in the case of wool, Kering supports the Textile Exchange’s Responsible Wool Standard, which requires sheep farms minimize biodiversity impacts by implementing biodiversity management plans (BMPs).
+To reduce its impact on the natural environment, the Group has developed the Kering Standards for Raw Materials and Manufacturing Processes, which cover 16 categories of materials.
+These open-sourced Kering Standards are a cornerstone of core business operations, and are used by Houses and suppliers to ensure compliance with our sourcing policies.
+They are fully aligned with the best-available technologies, science and practices.
+For instance, in the case of wool, Kering supports the Textile Exchange’s Responsible Wool Standard, which requires sheep farms to minimize their impact on biodiversity by implementing biodiversity management plans (BMPs).

 Across all raw materials, suppliers must meet “minimum” requirements immediately.
 For example, in the case of leather, this means only purchasing skins from suppliers who are willing to disclose the source.
-Suppliers must also meet “additional conditions” by 2025.
-For instance, in the case of leather, this will mean having full traceability up to the farm, with the implementation of best ecological and animal welfare standards.
-Kering’s recent Sustainability Progress Report shared that the Group has thus far achieved 68% alignment with the Kering Standards, well on track to meet its goal of 100% by 2025.
+Suppliers must also meet additional conditions by 2025.
+For example, in the case of leather, this will mean having full traceability back to the farm, with high standards of ecological and animal welfare being applied.
+Kering’s recent Sustainability Progress Report showed that the Group has so far achieved 68% alignment with the Kering Standards, and is well on track to meet its goal of 100% by 2025.

 Stage 1: Avoid

-Make decisions that do not have or prevent negative impact on areas with high conservation value
+Make decisions that do not have or prevent a negative impact on areas of high conservation value